NEW! Award 88: 1957 Studebaker Golden Hawk – Sold?

 “NOTE: Two Hundred Twenty-Five Thousand Dollars NOT Twenty-two Thousand Five Hundred.”
-The private seller calls out that their asking price for this Concours-Quality, 1957 Studebaker Golden Hawk currently listed here on Craigslist in Louisville, Kentucky is not a typo.
+The private seller calls out that their asking price for this Concours-Quality, 1957 Studebaker Golden Hawk originally listed in November 2021 on Craigslist in Louisville, Kentucky is not a typo.
 While the condition and rarity of this car place it among the finest examples available today, the ridiculous asking price is beyond realistic.

 Currently offered at $225,000, comparing that price against the Hagerty Insurance Online Valuation Tool confirms the private seller has their Golden Hawk priced over $163,000 above this guide’s #1 “Concours” appraisal of $61,800.
 Similarly, the Collector Car Market Review Online Tool confirms the current ask is over three times above this guide’s #1 “Excellent” appraisal of $56,000.
 Finally, Classic.com, confirms that over the last five years, the highest price paid for a 1957 Studebaker Golden Hawk was $95,700.
 With an asking price beyond double what the value for the car really is, we have no choice but to give the private seller our latest “NEW!” (short for “No Effin Way!”)
 Award for an asking price that is completely out of touch with the market reality.